Meinhard's Bitters: Legal history

 The Findlater case is of legal interest.
 The case was published in legal journals worldwide, and is still cited in modern court cases as one of the foundations of English trademark law.
-In summary, Meinhard was selling his brand of bitters under the name "Angostura Bitters by Teodoro Meinhard", and was able to legally trademark the name "Angostura" in Great Britain.
-Siegert sued Meinhard's distributor Findlater, who was indemnified from fault in the case by Meinhard's representatives, claiming that although the name "Angostura" was not copyrighted by Siegert in Great Britain, it was in fact the name by which Siegert's brand of bitters was popularly known in that country.
-The court upheld Siegert's claim to the un-copyrighted name "Angostura", creating an often cited precedent in British law.
+In summary, Meinhard was selling his brand of bitters under the name "Angostura Bitters by Teodoro Meinhard" and successfully trademarked the name "Angostura" in Great Britain.
+Siegert sued Meinhard's distributor, Findlater, who was indemnified from fault in the case by Meinhard's representatives, claiming that although the name "Angostura" was not copyrighted by Siegert in Great Britain, it was in fact the name by which Siegert's brand of bitters was popularly known in that country.
+The court upheld Siegert's claim to the uncopyrighted name "Angostura", creating an often-cited precedent in British law.

 After losing the case, it is unknown exactly what name Meinhard used for his products in Great Britain.
 During the Centennial Exhibition of Australia, the product was identified as "Dr. Theodor Meinhard's Amargo de Bolivar" in 1888.
 However, later publications continued to refer to the product as "Angostura Bitters by Teodoro Meinhard".